Rickie Fowler: 2017

 On February 26, Fowler won The Honda Classic for his fourth PGA Tour win.
 For the first time in his career, Fowler preserved his 54-hole lead to win.
 The title saw Fowler move back up into the top 10 of the world rankings.

 On June 16, Fowler carded a round of 65 at Erin Hills to take the first round lead at the 2017 U.S. Open.
 Fowler equaled the lowest first round score at the U.S. Open and led by one stroke from Paul Casey and Xander Schauffele.
 He followed this up with a one over par 73 in the second round to fall out of the lead by one stroke, held by four other players.
 He shot 68–72 over the weekend to finish in a tie for fifth place.
-This gave Fowler his sixth top-5 finish in a major, but he is still yet to win.
 Fowler started the PGA Championship with a 2-under 69 which was two strokes behind the leaders.
 After rounds of 70–73, he closed out the year's last major with a 4-under 67, including a run of four consecutive birdies on holes 12 through 15.
 Despite his solid finish, Fowler ended up tied for fifth and was 3 strokes behind the winner, and friend, Justin Thomas.
-It was his seventh top-5 major finish, meaning he's had multiple top-5 finishes at every major.
+It was his seventh top-5 major finish, meaning he has had multiple top-5 finishes at every major.